Brain tumor survivors present a check at a 1993 Ride for Kids event.

 The first Ride for Kids raised $4,000, which was donated to Emory University.
 Riders gathered again the following year, and the concept soon spread to other cities.
 American Honda signed on as the presenting sponsor of Ride for Kids in 1991, the same year the Pediatric Brain Tumor Foundation was established.

-In July 2014 the Brain Tumor Foundation for Children in Atlanta, which had benefited from early Ride for Kids fundraising efforts, became the Georgia Chapter of the PBTF.
-This is the first in a series of local offices planned around the country.
+In July 2014 the Brain Tumor Foundation for Children in Atlanta, which had benefited from early Ride for Kids fundraising efforts, became the PBTF Georgia Chapter.
+This was the first in a series of local offices, expanding our family outreach efforts around the country.
 The We Can Pediatric Brain Tumor Network became our California Chapter in August 2016, and our Illinois Chapter began its work in January 2017 and July 2018, respectively.
 Following the expansion of family support programs across the country, the PBTF and A Kids' Brain Tumor Cure merged in late 2018 to fund more research across the widest breadth of childhood brain tumors.